PranjalJain24/ProductApp/README.md

 * Django Framework

 ### Installation
-Start the project by: django-admin startproject <projectname>
+Start the project by: django-admin startproject <projectname>.

 After that create the below apps in the project.

 For the commands of setup and installations you can refer [https://github.com/PranjalJain24/DjangoArchitecture]

 ### Apps